Pranav-M23/SalesPlusAI/README.md

 There is no enforced folder structure.
 Organize your repository however you like.
-However, your fork's readme file must include the following:
+However, your fork's `README.md` must include the following:

 * **Problem Statement**: What problem are you solving and why?